Bob Massie (activist): Personal life

 In 1984 he was diagnosed with Human Immunodeficiency Virus (HIV), contracted in 1978, from tainted injections of his clotting factor.
 By 1994, before any treatments were available, he was one of the longest HIV survivors, with virtually no symptoms.
 Extensive study of Massie's case by Dr. Bruce D. Walker at Massachusetts General Hospital contributed to research and treatment studies around the world, and was the subject of a NOVA documentary in 1999.

 In 1996, 2002, and 2020 Massie had surgeries to replace or revise his knee joints, which were damaged from the repetitive joint bleeds.

 In June 2009, Massie received a liver transplant, in a procedure performed at Emory University Hospital in Atlanta, which cured not only his hepatitis C, but also his hemophilia.
 The clotting factor in blood is produced in the liver.

 Family

 In 1982, while at Yale Divinity, he met Dana L. Robert, a graduate student in American religious history.
 They married in November, and had two sons together, Samuel (born 1987), and John (b.
 1989).
 The couple divorced in 1995.

 In 1997 Massie married Anne Tate, an architect and professor at Rhode Island School of Design, with whom he has a daughter, Katherine (b.
 1998).

+Archives

+The Seeley G. Mudd Manuscript Library at Princeton University holds a collection of Massie's papers, which includes drafts, interview notes, and research materials about South Africa and the anti-apartheid movement.